ronanchilvers/solo-d6/Game/Scenes/13 - Down The Stairs.md

 > [!roll] Attack - Sakari axes the lynx
 > **Result:** 5

-The axe bites deep into the creatures flank and it bellows in pain but as it does so Okan hurls
+The axe bites deep into the creatures flank and it bellows in pain but as it does so, Okan hurls his dagger at it.

+> [!roll] Attack - Okan throws his dagger
+> **Result:** 6

+> [!roll] Evade - The lynx twists and blurs to evade the attack
+> **Result:** 2

+The blade slashes a long gash in the creature's hide and it roars again in pain.
+Okan, pulls his bow